unaiasag/Benchmarking/README.md

 ### Structure
-The code and the results of this benchmark is inside the folder `birb_bechmark` .This folder contains a project designed to execute the BiRB and Clifford Volume over varying percentages of Clifford circuits.
+The code and the results of this benchmark is inside the folder `CV_and_birb_bechmark` .This folder contains a project designed to execute the BiRB and Clifford Volume over varying percentages of Clifford circuits.
 The project is organized as follows: